iam-orsu/AI-IDS/README.md

 - Use strong passwords on your VMs
 - Keep Ubuntu updated: `sudo apt update && sudo apt upgrade`
-- Don't run as root (use sudo only when needed)
 - Back up your trained model file

 ---